ComposerShield/qiti/README.md

 - Clang or Apple Clang (additional compiler support TBD)*
 - C++20
 - CMake
-- When using ThreadSanitizer functionality, your unit-test executable must be compiled with optimizations disabled (-O0) to ensure accurate sanitization.
-  - This will be done automatically when linking qiti_lib with `QITI_ENABLE_THREAD_SANITIZER=ON`; however, you must ensure your settings do not override these changes (see "CMake Settings" below).
 - **macOS with ThreadSanitizer**: When building on macOS with `QITI_ENABLE_THREAD_SANITIZER=ON`, do not build universal binaries (arm64 + x86_64).
 ThreadSanitizer is incompatible with universal binaries.
 Build for your target architecture only.

 ## CMake Integration